Electrokinetic Effects on Flow and Ion Transport in Charge-Patterned Corrugated Nanochannels: Theoretical background and model design

-As in the study by \citet{curk2024discontinuous}, our objective is to discern the flow regimes that develop under differing relative characteristic magnitudes of $\nabla p$ and $\rho_\mathrm{c}\boldsymbol{E}$ in equation~(\ref{eq:momentum_balance}).
-The task thus at hand is to outline the effects the geometry, the distributed surface potential, and the electrolyte composition play on the fluid velocity and solute flux.
-To do so, it is necessary to couple the momentum equation above to conservation equations for the mass and ionic charge fluxes.
-We model the advection of cation (+) and anion (-) concentrations ($c_\pm$) using the Poisson-Nernst-Planck (PNP) equations.
+Following \citet{curk2024discontinuous}, we examine the flow regimes that arise under varying relative magnitudes of $\nabla p$ and $\rho_\mathrm{c}\bm{E}$ in Eq.~(\ref{eq:momentum_balance}) by coupling the momentum equation to conservation equations for cation (+) and anion (-) concentrations ($c_\pm$) via the Poisson-Nernst-Planck (PNP) equations.
 Specifically, the concentration profiles adhere to steady-state mass balance,

-where $\boldsymbol{v}_\pm$ are the velocities of each species, which are calculated relative to the velocity of the background flow, $\boldsymbol{v}$, using the following slip relations:
+where $\bm{v}_\pm$ are the velocities of each species, which are calculated relative to the velocity of the background flow, $\bm{v}$, using the following slip relations:

-Above, $M_\pm=D_\mathrm{\pm} / (k_\mathrm{B}T)$ are the species' mobilities and $\phi$ is the local electrostatic potential generated by the distribution of ions and the surface charge density of the channel.
-The electrostatic potential is connected to the electric field by $\boldsymbol{E}=-\nabla \phi$.
-Next, $z_\pm$ is the charge of the ionic species, for which ions in a monovalent salt take on the value of an elementary charge, $z_\pm=\pm e_0$, and $c_0$ is the bulk electrolyte concentration far from the charged surfaces -- the bulk concentration acts as a normalizing parameter for dimensional consistency and sets the scale of the Debye screening length, and thus plays an important role in the conservation dynamics despite not appearing in the second line of equation (\ref{eq:slip_velocity}).
+Above, $M_\pm=D_\mathrm{\pm} / (k_\mathrm{B}T)$ are the species' mobilities, $z_\pm=\pm e_0$ for a monovalent salt, and $c_0$ is the bulk electrolyte concentration.
+Although $c_0$ does not appear explicitly in the second line of Eq.~(\ref{eq:slip_velocity}), it sets the Debye length scale and enters the conservation dynamics through the equilibrium reference state.

-As the background flow is controlled by the no-flow condition in equation ~(\ref{eq:no_flow_advection}), the remaining part of the ion flux, $\boldsymbol{j}_\pm$, along the channel boundaries is controlled by balancing molecular diffusion with electrokinetic drift:
+As the background flow is controlled by the no-flow condition in Eq.~(\ref{eq:no_flow_advection}), the remaining part of the ion flux, $\bm{j}_\pm$, along the channel boundaries is controlled by balancing molecular diffusion with electrokinetic drift:

 In the expression above, we introduce the Gouy-Chapman length, $l_\mathrm{G}=\varepsilon k_\mathrm{B}T/(e_0 \sigma_0)$, to indicate the distance from the channel boundary at which the thermal energy of the ions approximates their electrostatic potential energy.